alexqfredrickson/notes/aws/aws.md

 ### AppSync

-AWS AppSync is a service that generates GraphQL endpoints for applications.
+AppSync is a service that generates GraphQL endpoints for applications.

 AppSync can subscribe to applications to implement  real-time updates.
 Clients invoke the subscription operations, which creates a WebSocket connection, which is maintained by AppSync.
 In this way, applications can distribute data in real-time.

 It has integrations with DynamoDB.

+### AppFlow

+AppFlow is an integration service that transfers SaaS data between Salesforce, SAP, Google Analytics, Facebook Ads, ServiceNow, AWS S3, and AWS Redshift.

 ### AppConfig

-AWS AppConfig is an SSM feature that is a "managed feature flag" kind of service.
+AppConfig is an SSM feature that is a "managed feature flag" kind of service.
 You manage your configuration in AWS (as an AppConfig artifact), create an "application namespace", define "environments" (like containers, Lambda functions, etc.), create a "configuration profile", deploy configuration data, and retrieve configurations with a local AppConfig agent.

 ### Copilot

-AWS Copilot is a CLI intended to bootstrap ECS, Fargate, and App Runner projects.
+Copilot is a CLI intended to bootstrap ECS, Fargate, and App Runner projects.

 ### CodeWhisperer

-AWS CodeWhisperer is an ML-based code generation tool.
+CodeWhisperer is an ML-based code generation tool.
 It also scans for security issues.
 It integrates with the command line, VSCode, JetBrains, etc. It is being semi-deprecated (i.e. integrated with Amazon Q Developer).

 ### ElastiCache